Hotel de France (Le Mans / La Chartre sur le Loir)

 The Hotel de France is a historic hotel in the centre of the town of La Chartre Sur Le Loir.
-The 22 room hotel, with its Art Deco facade, is located at 20, Place de la République, 27 miles due south of Le Mans.
+The 22 room hotel, with its Art Deco facade, is located at 20, Place de la République, 27 miles south of Le Mans.
 It is famous for its long association with the drivers, teams and cars of the Le Mans 24 Hours race.

 History

 The hotel opened for business in 1905, having been run by the Pasteau family for the past four generations, before a change of ownership at the end of 2013.
 From 1953, it was used as headquarters for Le Mans racing teams, most notably by teams managed by John Wyer.
 Wyer ran the victorious Aston Martin and Gulf Oil teams from the hotel, his first Le Mans victory, celebrated at the hotel, coming in 1959.
 As a consequence, the hotel is full of motor racing history.

 The garage to the side of the hotel and what is now a car park at the rear were used by mechanics to work on the race cars, which would then be driven on public roads to and from the circuit until the early 1970s.
 The hotel is a mecca for fans of the Le Mans 24 Hours race.
-The bar walls are covered with photos of past and present racing drivers, many of them signed by the drivers themselves.
+The bar walls are covered with photos of past and present racing drivers, many of them signed by the drivers themselves.To date, the hotel has hosted numerous notable guests, including internationally recognized racing drivers, film actors, heads of state, and members of royal families.

 The hotel underwent an extensive refurbishment at the start of 2014, retaining and highlighting its motor sport heritage.

 The 1971 Le Mans Porsche 917LH driven by Derek Bell & Jo Siffert outside Hotel de France.

 Tony Brooks parked outside the 1957 Le Mans Aston Martin base, the Hotel de France, at the wheel of his DBR1 race car.

 Notable residents

-To date the hotel has been visited by world famous racing drivers, film stars, leaders of state and royalty.